feitosadavi/dogs/README.md

   <br>

-# 💻: Tecnologias ##
+# 💻: Technologies ##

-The following tecnologies were used in this project
+The following technologies were used in this project

 - [React Js](https://pt-br.reactjs.org/)
 - [React Router](https://reactrouter.com/)